beiliubei/LazyPDFKit/README.md

-# LazyPDFKit - (No longer maintained - Use the source code to fix the bugs)
+# LazyPDFKit
 An IOS PDF Framework written in Objective-C

+This repo based on https://github.com/lazyprogram/LazyPDFKit and was originally no longer maintained from the author

 ![Screenshot1](/../master/Screenshots/Screenshot1.png?raw=true "Screenshot1")